-After a slight lag in sales during the ‘90’s, and Bausch & Lomb sold the brand to Luxottica.
+After a slight lag in sales during the ‘90’s, Bausch & Lomb sold the brand to Luxottica.
 This helped revive Ray-Ban and bring it into the 21st century with its Never Hide campaign.
 Promising to be “sunglasses that place you at the center of attention beyond trends, transcending time and strongly customizing whoever wears them.”

 This promise is obvious in the latest models available with Ray-Ban.
-The Predator 2 is a perfect example of a 80 year old brand mastering modernity.
+The Predator 2 is a perfect example of an 80 year old brand mastering modernity.
 Even classics like the Wayfarer have an upgraded look that still manage to make the wearer look as cool as Tom Cruise did.

 More importantly, Ray-Ban is still manipulating lens colors to provide ultimate protection for the eyes.
 Grays, browns, blacks and of course mirrors are all featured, making the frames that hold them pop out even more.

 You can never go wrong with Ray-Ban when you are looking for a way to look calm and cool while cutting down on the rays.
 Take a look for yourself and see why this brand has stood the test of time, and came back right on top again.